Overview

 Airport access

-Mt.
-Fuji Shizuoka Airport and Chubu Centrair International Airport are regional airport options, but the hotel does not provide an airport shuttle.
-For most visitors, Hamamatsu Station and the Tokaido Shinkansen are the cleaner access story than airport-to-door movement.
+Mount Fuji Shizuoka Airport and Chubu Centrair International Airport are the main regional airport options, but the hotel does not provide an airport shuttle.
+For many visitors, the simpler plan is to reach Hamamatsu by rail, use the Tokaido Shinkansen to Hamamatsu Station, then complete the short final leg locally.

 Why stay here